Numerical Algebra, Control and Optimization

 The journal adheres to the publication ethics and malpractice policies outlined by COPE.

-NACO is devoted to publishing peer-refereed high quality original papers on any non-trivial interplay between control and optimization and numerical techniques for their underlying linear algebraic systems.
-In the application areas, special interests are on artificial intelligence and data sciences.
+NACO is devoted to publishing peer-refereed high quality original papers on numerical algebra, control, and optimization, as well as any non-trivial interplay among them.
+In the application areas, special interests are on artificial intelligence, data sciences, machine learning and mathematical finance which are related to numerical algebra, control, and optimization.
 Invited expository articles are also published from time to time.

 Manuscripts should be in English and must meet common standards of usage and grammar.
 To submit a paper, send a file in PDF format to EditFlow .